mysqld_safe(1) - phpMan

 server that was installed from either a source or a binary distribution

-of MySQL, even though these types of distributions typically install
+of MariaDB, even though these types of distributions typically install

 o The server and databases can be found relative to the working